trucomanx-desktop/ClipboardTextCorrection/README.md

 The program needs an API_KEY to be used.
 This can be obtained from https://deepinfra.com/dash/api_keys

-Place the obtained API_KEY in the program menu under `Open config file`.
+Place the obtained API_KEY in the program menu under `Program usage information >> Open config file`.

 ## 4. Buy me a coffee